ezzabuzaid/blog/src/content/blog/gentle-introduction-to-typescript-compiler-api.md

 - Scope Management: The lexical environment helps in managing the scope of variables and function declarations.
 When you start a new lexical environment with `context.startLexicalEnvironment()`, you are essentially marking the beginning of a new scope.
 When you end it with `context.endLexicalEnvironment()`, you are closing off that scope and collecting any declarations that were hoisted to this scope during the transformation process.

 - Hoisting: The lexical environment provides the facilities for hoisting function declarations using `context.hoistFunctionDeclaration()`.
 Hoisting in this scenario means moving function declarations to the appropriate scope in the source file (the current running scope).
-For instance, if you have a function declaration inside a function, it will be hoisted to the top of the function, if you have a function declaration inside a class, it will be hoisted to the top of the class.
+For instance, if you have a function declaration inside a function, it will be hoisted to the top of the function, if you have a function declaration inside a for loop, it will be hoisted to the top of the for loop, and so on.

   _The previous code only handles the function expression at the top level_